Furmuly/Furmuly/README.md

 ### Hi there 👋
 ⬅️ As you can see right there my name is Nabila, I am a young IT developer who has step into the world of coding not long ago,I am at second year of IT application development apprenticeship at jobtrek, I love to discover and learn new concepts and coding languages and am trying every day to get better at what I love to do.
-## :computer: I'am currently doing an apprenticeship at Jobtrek
+## :computer: I'am doing an apprenticeship at Jobtrek
-## 🌱 I’m currently learning laravel
+## 🌱 Currently learning laravel
 ## :package: I’m working on a E-commerce project built with laravel
 ## ✉ How to reach me: nabila.furmuly@jobtrek.ch